Christopher Soghoian: Education

 Soghoian, who holds British and US nationality, received a B.S. from James Madison University (Computer Science; 2002), a Masters from Johns Hopkins University (Security Informatics; 2005), and a PhD from Indiana University (Informatics; 2012).
 His dissertation focused on the role that third-party internet and telecommunications service providers play in facilitating law enforcement surveillance of their customers.

 Soghoian is a visiting fellow at Yale Law School's Information Society Project and a TED Senior Fellow.
 He was previously an Open Society Foundations Fellow and a Student Fellow at the Berkman Center for Internet & Society at Harvard University.

-Government surveillance research and activism
+Security research and activism

 Soghoian's research and advocacy is largely focused on government surveillance.
 His research has shed significant light on the use of sophisticated surveillance technologies by US law enforcement agencies, exposing such techniques to public debate and criticism.